Momoru2002/Momoru2002/README.md

 I build systems at the intersection of **Artificial Intelligence, Computer Vision, and Software Engineering** — from training and deploying models to shipping the full stack products that put them in front of users.
 My work spans object detection and image classification, time-series forecasting, and IoT-connected applications, backed by a Full Stack background in Laravel and Next.js.

+I also build tooling for **ethical hacking and OSINT (Open Source Intelligence)** — reconnaissance, footprinting, and information-gathering utilities used for authorized security research and CTF practice.

 I'm an Informatics Engineering student at **Universitas Muhammadiyah Riau**, currently focused on applied AI research and open-source tooling that bridges the gap between machine learning models and production-ready software.

 <br>